wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 = 1.2.14 =
 *Release date: August 22nd, 2019*
 * Allow timestamps to be removed.
-* Remove Post Column notice for posts which are not published yet.
+* Remove Post Column notice for posts that are not published yet.

 = 1.2.13 =
 *Release date: August 22nd, 2019*
-* Select the post types which are be auto-stamped.
+* Select the post types that are auto-stamped.

 = 1.2.12 =
 *Release date: August 21st, 2019*